Home

 By Richard B Williams

-This Samuel Johnson "On Idleness" product [Suggested Uses, Posters, Discussion Questions, exams/quizzes, Assignments, and more] provides students a chance to experience what happens when we allow idleness to permeate our lives.
-This academic essay allows students to read and analyze this canonized work about being productive.
-11th - 12th Graders will love this short work and product.
+This Judith Ortiz Cofer's "The Myth of Latin Women" product [Suggested Uses, Posters, Discussion Questions, exams/quizzes, Assignments, and more] provides students a chance to experience what happens when we educate and fight prejudice and stereotypes.
+This ESSAY allows students to read and analyze this canonized work about fighting against prejudice and stereotypes.
+10th - 12th Graders will love this short work and product.
 Check it out!

 SUMMARY: